edithatogo/gemini-cli/docs/telemetry.md

 1.  **Prerequisites**:
     - Have a Google Cloud project ID.
     - Export the `GOOGLE_CLOUD_PROJECT` environment variable to make it available to the OTEL collector.
+If this variable is not set, `GOOGLE_CLOUD_PROJECT_ID` will be used as a fallback.
       ```bash
       export OTLP_GOOGLE_CLOUD_PROJECT="your-project-id"
       ```